data-and-design/data-and-design.github.io/recruiting/phd.md

 I'm committed to building a group where people are able to bring diverse lived experiences, interests, and disciplinary perspectives in conversation together.

-**This year, my recruitment priorities are for students with relevant background and/or interest within accessibility, visualization, and design.
-I'm particularly interested in talking to students who want to bring a critical perspective to designing web frameworks and toolkits.
-However, I will seriously consider applications that connect with any area of the group's work as described above.**
+This year, my recruitment priorities are for students with relevant background and/or interest within **accessibility, visualization, and design**.
+I'm particularly interested in talking to students who want to **bring a critical perspective to designing web frameworks and toolkits**.
+However, I will seriously consider applications that connect with any area of the group's work as described above.

 As you think about working with me, I also encourage you to consider other [faculty in Information Science](https://www.colorado.edu/cmci/people/information-science) who you might have common interests with, who might be potential future mentors, collaborators, or committee members.